stackforge/tripleo-ansible/README.rst

 execution of the main playbook in order to quickly identify any issues in advance.

-All controller nodes must be in a healty state (ACTIVE) for the pre flight checks to pass.
+All controller nodes must be in a healthy state (ACTIVE) for the pre flight checks to pass.
 We **CANNOT** proceed with an update if a controller node is down.